AspectOfTheCat/AspectOfTheCat/README.md

 - 👋 Hi, I’m @AspectOfTheCat
 - 👀 I’m interested in software development and artifical intelligence
-- 🌱 I’m currently learning Python and Haxe
+- 🌱 I’m currently learning Python and Javascript
 - 💞️ I’m looking to collaborate on nothing at the moment

 <!---